Ever wondered why your acoustic guitar has that big old hole right in the middle?

-When the guitar is played the vibration from the strings is transferred to the soundboard (the top of the guitar body) through the bridge of the guitar which is attached to the soundboard.
-This transfer of vibration is known as resonance.
+When the guitar is played the vibration from the strings is transferred to the soundboard (the top of the guitar body) via the bridge of the guitar which is attached to the resonant soundboard.

 Directional sound waves

-When contained as in the case of the reflected sound waves from the underside of the soundboard, the sound hole provides direction for the sound waves to travel.
-You are not really hearing a louder sound, just a more directed sound e.g. volume is louder on the top of the guitar body due to the sound hole but lower on the back of the guitar due to the absence of a sound hole.
+This is also the case for acoustic guitars.
+The soundhole directs the release of the energy contained within the body of the guitar.
+You are not hearing an increase in volume, just a more focused/directed sound e.g. volume is louder on the top of the guitar body due to the soundhole but lower toward the back of the guitar due to the absence of a soundhole.